Nas Daily: Early life and education

 Yassin was born in Arraba, Israel, to a Muslim family of Palestinian descent.
 Yassin and his family are Arab citizens of Israel.
-Yassin has called himself "Palestinian-Israeli" as "I thought this term reflected who I was.
-Palestinian first.
-Israeli second."
-By August 2022, however, he'd described himself in an interview as "Israeli-Palestinian" and in October 2023 tweeted "I view myself as an "Israeli-Palestinian."
-Israeli first.
-Palestinian second."

 He is the second of four children; his mother is a teacher and his father is a psychologist.
-Yassin's native language is Palestinian Arabic; he also speaks English and has some understanding in Hebrew.
+Yassin's native language is Palestinian Arabic; he is also fluent in English and Hebrew.
 Although he was raised as a Muslim, he has since largely stopped practicing Islam and has declared himself as a "non-religious Muslim".

 Yassin applied to Harvard University in the United States at the age of 19, seeking a degree in aerospace engineering.
 His application essay detailed his struggle to achieve his dreams as an ethnic Arab born in Israel.
 He graduated with a degree in economics in 2014 and a minor in computer science.

 Career

-While earning his degree at Harvard, Yassin co-founded a pay-it-forward registration service, and a social media search engine.
-In September 2014, he started working as a software developer for Venmo, a mobile payment service owned by PayPal, in New York.
+While earning his degree at Harvard, Yassin co-founded a pay it forward registration service, and a social media search engine.
+In September 2014, he started working as a software developer for Venmo in New York.

 Nas Daily Facebook page

-In 2016, Yassin quit his job at Venmo and decided to explore the world with the intention of documenting his travels and experiences on video.
-This resulted in his founding the video production company Nas Daily Corporation and Facebook page Nas Daily (الناس), where he released a one-minute-long video daily for 1,000 days.
+In 2016, Yassin quit his job at Venmo to become a content creator, exploring the world with the intention of documenting his travels and experiences on video.
+This resulted in his founding the video production company Nas Daily and Facebook page Nas Daily (الناس), where he released a one-minute-long video daily for 1,000 days.
 After meeting Facebook founder Mark Zuckerberg in early 2018, Nas Daily was upgraded to "show" status, and by September 2018, his page had amassed over 8 million followers.
-By November of the same year this number had risen to over 10 million.
+By November 2018, this number had risen to over 10 million.

 All of Yassin's one-minute daily videos were posted to Facebook.
 Yassin stated in 2017 that he did not post the videos to YouTube for a multitude of reasons, including his friends not being present on the platform.